 - Joint Tenants.
 Joint tenants mean that two people own the property and making monthly payment jointly.
 When one person dies, his or her ownership automatically transfers to the other person.
 This type of ownership is very common among married couples.

 - Tenants in Common.
 Under this type of ownership, people who co-own a property each own a share of it.
 They can sell or pass on their ownership to anyone.

 Cost of Property

 A mortgage allows someone to borrow money against a property he or she owns or against a property they wish to purchase.
 The loanable amount depends on how high their household income and credit score will come to be.
+Credit score is determined from a number of factpricesors, including payment owed, length of credit history, amounts owed, and types of credit used such as retail accounts and credit card.
 It also gives the lender the right to the property when the borrower fails to pay back the money owed.

 If you’re new to mortgage home loans, your solicitor will explain the rules and your obligations to you or refer you to a specialised mortgage broker before you rush in and deal with a mortgage lender.

 When you buy a property in NSW, you have to pay a stamp duty on the property at settlement.
-This amount depends on the property price range.
-However, sometimes you can waive this payment if you’re a first time home buyer or if you’re buying a newly constructed home.
+This amount depends on the property price range that’s indicated in the tax returns.
+Here, you may need the help of a stamp duty calculator.
+However, sometimes you can waive this payment if you’re buying your first home or if you’re buying a newly constructed home.
 The laws for this are constantly changing, so it is important that you speak to your solicitor to obtain the relevant advice at the time you come to purchase a property.